 - Sunken eyes (your eyes look “sunken” in your face)

 What should I do if I’m dehydrated?

 If you’re dehydrated, the best thing to do is drink fluids such as water or sports drinks.
 Avoid caffeinated beverages and drinks with a lot of sugar in them, such as coffee, soda, and juice; these won’t help.
-You’ll know that you’re rehydrated when your urine looks clear, or light in color.
+You’ll know when your body is rehydrated when your urine looks clear, or light yellow in color.

 Can I prevent dehydration?